emollett/nextjs-blog-spike/guides/basic-git.md

     - Do any accounts need to be set up
     - This is normally populated as people come across problems!

 If you have open code, it is usually findable through your git repository.
-On github you can have an organisation set up with all the different code bases in your organisation there, which makes it easier for your developers to see all the code in use in your organisation.
+On GitHub you can have an organisation set up with all the different code bases in your organisation there, which makes it easier for your developers to see all the code in use in your organisation.
 If the code is open, anyone can look at the code.
 There are [many benefits to coding in the open](https://gds.blog.gov.uk/2017/09/04/the-benefits-of-coding-in-the-open/).

 # How much should you care